 Is it secure?

 This is really two questions: is SSH secure and are the endpoints secure?
 We think SSH is as secure a protocol as anyone can reasonably expect.
 With a connection manager in place you are also reassured by the fact that all SSH activity takes place behind your firewall.
 UpGuard itself uses bank-grade security and two factor auth to protect across the seven layer security model.
-If that's not secure enough, we will print out the binary and mail it to the cave where you live with your wolf named Orion.

 How do I get started?

-1. Once logged into UpGuard, you need to create a connection manager group.
+1. Once you've logged into UpGuard, you need to create a connection manager group.
 Click "Add Connection Manager Group" and give it a name that will make sense to you.
 This is also where you will get the API key for the connection manager, which you will use in step 3.